-This vegan green tahini sauce is nutty, spicy, citrusy and fresh.
-Use it as a dip or a dressing – it goes with pretty much any meal.
-Middle Eastern green tahini sauce most often has flat-leaf parsley, but I love the addition of mint, coriander and dill.
+This vibrant green tahini sauce is nutty, spicy, citrusy and fresh.
+I make a large batch every week to use as a dip or a dressing – it goes with pretty much any meal.

-It’s an excellent way to use up any last bits of green herbs lurking in the fridge.
+It’s also an excellent way to use up any last bits of green herbs lurking in the fridge.
 But most of all, it is utterly delicious and oh-so-versatile.

 A mason jar with green tahini sauce and gold spoon viewed from a side angle.